-But what is a jack stand exactly, and why are they safer to use when supporting a vehicle than say, bricks, or logs of wood are?
+But what is a jack stand exactly, and why is it safer to use when supporting a vehicle than bricks, or logs of wood?

-There are hundreds of different jack stand designs, but in general terms, it is a device made out of steel or aluminum that is designed in such a way that it can support the weight of a vehicle without slipping, breaking, or deforming to the point where a vehicle can slip off it to fall to the ground- as will happen when you use logs, bricks, and/or plastic crates and scissor-type jacks.
+There are hundreds of different jack stand designs, but generally, it is a device made of steel or aluminum to can support the weight of a vehicle without slipping, breaking, or deforming to the point where a vehicle can slip off.

-Moreover, with pin-type jack stands, the locking pin can either rest on the top of the base, or it can pass through the both the top of the base and the adjustable tube or bar.
-With higher priced pin-type jack stands, the locking pin will almost always pass through both the top of the base and the adjustable tube or bar.
-However, there is no single “best” design, and both ratchet and pin type jack stands have advantages and disadvantages, which we will briefly explain next.
+Moreover, with pin-type jack stands, the locking pin can either rest on the top of the base, or it can pass through the top of the base and the adjustable tube.
+With higher priced pin-type jack stands, the locking pin will almost always pass through both the top of the base and the adjustable tube.

 While ratchet-type jack stands are safe enough, pin-type stands are almost indestructible, since the locking pin makes it impossible for the supporting bar to slip through the base.
-This type of jack stand is the preferred stand for heavy vehicles, because they are the strongest, and most reliable stand to use in this application.
+This type of jack stand is the preferred stand for heavy vehicles, because it is the strongest, and most reliable stand to use in this application.

-Moreover, with this type of stand, it is not necessary to jack up the vehicle more than a few millimetres to release the pin; as soon as the vehicle’s weight is supported by the jack, the pin can be released and the stand removed from under the car without upsetting the car’s balance, even if it rests on four stands.
+Moreover, with this type of stand, it is not necessary to jack up the vehicle more than a few millimeters to release the pin.
+As soon as the vehicle’s weight is supported by the jack, the pin can be released and the stand removed from under the car without upsetting the car’s balance, even if it rests on four stands.

 With long use, the locking pins can bend, which can make it difficult to insert, and extract the pins, especially if the pin passes through both the base and the supporting bar, but this is easily rectified by replacing the pins.